 To learn more about our work, read our 2015 Annual Report.

 In 1998, FOR-USA awarded the annual Pfeffer Peace Prize to the Peace Community of San José de Apartadó, nominated by the Colombia Support Network.
 In March 2000, FOR-USA’s Task Force on Latin America and the Caribbean (TFLAC) visited the Peace Community for the first time.
 In January 2002, after several visits, FOR-USA Colombia Peace Presence (CPP) was established and the new program coordinator and the first two accompaniers arrived in the Community.
-Since then we have a permanent presence in this peace community, with a field team of two to three members.
+From this date until 2019, we maintained a permanent presence in this peace community, with a field team of two to three members.
+In 2019, due to financial strains on the organization and the changing context in Colombia, we made the difficult decision of ending our permanent accompaniment of the Peace Community.
+However, we maintain a political accompaniment and provide periodic physical accompaniment to the Peace Community.

 In 2005, we established a team in Bogotá to provide support for the San José team, carry out the political work with government officials and the diplomatic core and accompany other Colombian partners who requested accompaniment.